Differential equations overview (HL)

 dndxnf(x)=g(x)\frac{\d ^n}{\d x^n} f(x) = g(x)

-which can be solved by repeated integration, as long as we are provided with nn initial or boundary conditions.
+which can be solved by repeated integration, as long as we are provided with nn initial values or boundary conditions.

 Notation